 At this time, self check-in only works for shift needs.
 The reason for this relates to how shifts are stored.
 All shifts are stored with a definite start and end time, so if the volunteer wants to click "Check in/out at the shift start/end time" (or if they don't check out at all), then the system will check them out and automatically log the number of hours associated with the shift.
 With shifts, agency and program managers are required to enter a start time with a duration, so shift needs always have associated start and end times, and there's no question about how many hours should be logged for the volunteer.

-With the other types of needs, there may not be a time associated with the need (times and durations aren't required for Happens On, Runs Until, or Ongoing needs).
+With the other types of needs, there may not be a time associated with the need (times and durations aren't required for Happens On, Runs Until, Ongoing, or Multi-date needs).
 Even if a start time is provided, the "end time" for Runs Until and Happens On needs is at 11:59pm on the need date, and the "end time" for Ongoing needs is 20 years after the date the need is created.
 Because accurate times are not available for needs with non-shift durations, Connect sites only offer self check-in for shift needs.